last update:

 The second itinerary, published in 1595, is about routes from Leipzig.2 Both books contain similar routes because Leipzig is not far from Dresden.
 Presumably, this itinerary was a partial copy of the first.
 But it includes some additional information.

-The itineraries of Daniel Wintzenberger are an example of the kind of information a traveller could obtain from them.
-The two books are by no means comparable to modern travel guides.
-They contain no practical advice about accommodation or food in the places they mention.
+The books by Daniel Wintzenberger are an example of the kind of information a sixteenth-century traveller could obtain from itineraries.
+However, they are by no means comparable to modern travel guides.
+They contain no directions or practical advice about accommodation, food, transport or sights.
 Nor do they offer detailed information about the cities and towns.
-However, they would be useful to a traveller preparing for a journey when choosing the correct route to a specific destination.
+Itineraries were only helpful in preparing for a journey, helping travellers choose a route to a specific destination.

 In his foreword, Daniel Wintzenberger clearly states his intentions and the particular audience he had in mind.
-The purpose of the itineraries was to guide people along the correct routes from one city to another.
-The audience he had in mind included merchants, fellow messengers, post riders, journeymen, and travellers.
+The purpose of his itineraries was to guide people along the correct routes from one city to another.
+The audience he had in mind included merchants, fellow messengers, post riders, journeymen and travellers.

-The Itinerary of 1578 begins with a list of the larger European kingdoms, their rulers, and capitals.
-The subsequent section lists the Prince-Electors of the Holy Roman Empire and their residences.3 These Prince-Electors were the highest-ranking nobles in the Empire, responsible for electing the Emperor.
-It also features a comprehensive list of regional lords, bishoprics, and lower nobility (counts) and their extensive domains within the Empire and beyond.
+The itinerary of 1578 begins with a list of the larger European kingdoms, their rulers, and capitals.
+The subsequent section lists the Prince-electors of the Holy Roman Empire and their residences.3 These Prince-electors were the highest-ranking nobles in the Empire, responsible for electing the Emperor.
+This is followed by a comprehensive list of regional lords, bishoprics, and lower nobility (counts) with their extensive domains within the Empire and beyond.

 Routes